Implementation of high-risk operation management and reduction of occupational accidents

 |

-- 26 hostels established across Taiwan to encourage employees to take day-offs with the leisure accommodation provided.
+- 28 hostels established across Taiwan to encourage employees to take day-offs with the provision of safe and comfortable leisure accommodation, accessed by 10,978 employees throughout the year.

 |